Credit:

 We tests mattresses for a range of criteria, from heat retention to edge support, at our labs in Cambridge, Massachusetts.

-We subject mattresses to a series of standardized tests in our state-of-the-art labs in Cambridge, Massachusetts.
+All the mattresses in this guide were tested in a state-of-the-art lab using standardized tests that we designed.
 Our testing gathers data related to the following attributes:

 Motion transfer and bounciness